pji/charex/README.rst

 Why Did I Make This?
 ====================
 I find the ambiguity of text data interesting.
-In memory its all ones and zeros.
+In memory it's all ones and zeros.
 There is nothing inherent to the data that makes `0x20` mean a space character, but we've mostly agreed that it does.
 That "mostly" part is what's interesting to me, and where a lot of fun problems lie.